Bonus Selection:

 Lucky Ji forced Delicate Jade to go to her relatives’ place in the city while he carried out the sand torture on Propitious Xie.

 Propitious had long known how the sand could sting a person.
 When work on the summer crops slacked off, the head of the Dong family would have him take the sheep to pasture.
 He always went to the desert where he could watch the sheep from a distance.
 He’d take off his shoes and socks and run for a few minutes on the sand.
 The sand was boiling hot and would sting enough to cause convulsions, like being poked with an awl.
-He’d have to jump around like the figures in a
+He’d have to jump around like the figures in a shadow puppet play or else the sand would scorch the skin on his feet and ankles right away.

 But the sand’s burning was also a lure for him.
 He’d always loved to run between the dunes in the hottest weather, to feel the caress of the sand and the prickling of the individual grains….